Table of Contents

-1. Cement should be stored in a special water-tight shed with a dry damp-proof floor, water-proof walls, and leak-proof roof on the top.
+1. Cement should be stored in a special water-tight shed with a dry damp-proof floor, water-proof walls, and a leak-proof roof on the top.

 2. The cement bags should be placed at a distance of 30cm from the walls.
 Stacks of bags should be of such a height as can be simply handled.

-3. Cement bags should be arranged that they can be used on the principle of” first come first served”
+3. Cement bags should be arranged so that they can be used on the principle of” first come first served”